Editor’s Note: This post was updated on October 23, 2018, for accuracy and comprehensiveness. It was originally published on May 27, 2017

-Menopause, which literally means the “pause” (end) of your “menses” (period), comes with many physical changes.
-Some women are lucky enough to skate through this time with no discomfort, while many experience the classic symptoms: hot flashes, reproductive and mood changes, fatigue, and insomnia.
+Menopause, which literally means the “pause” (end) of your “menses” (period), comes with many natural changes.
+Some women are lucky enough to skate through this time with no discomfort, while many experience the classic symptoms: fatigue, insomnia, and hot flashes.
+Reproductive and mood changes.
+And of course, the metabolic changes that result in weight gain around the torso and buttocks.

 What exactly is going on during menopause, how does it affect your body composition, and what can you do about it?
-This article will answer these questions for you.
+Read on as we answer these questions and more.

 The physiological and metabolic changes of menopause

 What exactly is happening during menopause?
 A lot!
-The transition to menopause, known as perimenopause, takes place over a period of several years before menopause.
-During perimenopause, as the ovaries gradually reduce estrogen production, there are many hormonal fluctuations as the body adjusts to the inevitable shut-down of the ovaries.
+The transition to menopause, known as perimenopause, takes place over a period of several years.
+As the ovaries gradually reduce estrogen production, there are many hormonal fluctuations as the body adjusts to the inevitable shut-down of the ovaries.

 A woman is officially in menopause when she has not gotten her period for 12-months straight.
-At this point, the ovaries have shut down production, ending a woman’s child-bearing years.
+At this point, the ovaries have significantly reduced production of the hormones estrogen and progesterone, ending a woman’s child-bearing years.

 There are significant physiological and metabolic changes occurring at this time that directly affect your body composition.
 So, if you feel like the struggle to lose weight or change your body is more difficult than it was 10 or 15 years ago, it’s not your imagination.

 Aging, in and of itself, has been associated with changes in body composition and weight.
-In general, as women age, lean mass decreases while body fat accumulates.
+In general, as women age, lean muscle mass decreases while fat mass accumulates.
 Part of this change is due to the natural change of your metabolism as you age.
 Another significant factor is lifestyle.

 Women tend to become less physically active as they pass from their 40’s into their 50’s.
-Less physical activity means less calories burned, which inevitably leads to increased weight and fat mass and decreased muscle mass.
+A decrease in physical activity means less calories burned, which inevitably leads to increased weight and fat mass and muscle mass loss.
 Another culprit is not adjusting caloric intake to compensate for the reduced metabolism.

-Estrogens, often referred to as the “female hormones,” are responsible for your sexual and reproductive development.
-Produced primarily by the ovaries in women, levels of this hormone plunge when your ovaries shut down.
+Estrogens often referred to as the “female hormones,” are responsible for your sexual and reproductive development.
+Produced primarily by the ovaries in women, estrogen levels plunge when your ovaries stops releasing eggs.

 Commonly known as the “stress hormone”, the primary function of cortisol is to help you respond to stress.
 When cortisol prepares the body for a stressful situation, it often signals the breakdown of muscle tissue to release energy.